Dotting pen

-Dotting pen (in German: Punktirfeder, also Dotted-line pen, Odontograph) is a draftsman's and cartographer's instrument for drawing dotted, dashed and dash-dotted lines with easy.
+A dotting pen (in German: Punktirfeder, also Dotted-line pen, Odontograph) is a draftsman's and cartographer's instrument for drawing dotted, dashed and dash-dotted lines with ease.

 History

-In 1875, German engineer and manufacturer Emil Oscar Richter, after practicing in watchmaking, invented the Universal-Punktirfeder, a mechanical tool consisted of metal plate handle, with a set of intercheangable gears and linked ruling pen (ger.
-Reißeder), which moves up and down (mechanics is based on Cam and Ratchet) while the tool in whole slides along the path on paper.
-The name is a combination of German words "Punktir" (dotted line) and "Reißfeder" (ruling pen), also such drawing tools alternatively named Odontograph, same as a tool used to shape involute gear teeth.
+In 1875, German engineer and manufacturer Emil Oscar Richter, after practicing in watchmaking, invented the Universal-Punktirfeder, a mechanical tool which consisted of a metal plate handle, a set of interchangeable gears, and a linked ruling pen (ger.
+Reißeder), which moves up and down (via cam and ratchet mechanism) while the tool slides along a path on paper.
+The name is a combination of the German words "Punktir" (dotted line) and "Reißfeder" (ruling pen); such drawing tools are alternatively named Odontograph, same as a tool used to shape involute gear teeth.